PriyamvadaParmar/AI-Powered-Revenue-Cycle-Management-Optimization-Platform/README.md

 This project reflects **real-world product ownership responsibilities** including requirement discovery, backlog management, sprint planning, stakeholder collaboration, and feature acceptance.

+## Healthcare Mission & Product Context

+This product is designed to support US healthcare organizations in improving financial sustainability while enabling better care delivery for vulnerable member populations.

+The work documented in this repository focuses strictly on **application and product development** and does **not involve access to Protected Health Information (PHI) or Personally Identifiable Information (PII)**.
+All workflows, analytics, and configurations are designed to operate on **de-identified or non-sensitive operational data**, ensuring compliance with healthcare data governance standards.

+The product aligns with the broader healthcare technology mission of improving outcomes through scalable, secure, and intelligent systems.

 ---

 ## Business Problem